wowselim/goldfinch/README.md

 Goldfinch generates kotlin code that lets you iterate over the properties of a class exhaustively.

+This can be useful when implementing validation or custom serialization.
+The compile-time safety when combined with exhaustive `when`-statements guarantees that no properties are missed.

 ## Getting started
 Simply annotate a class with `@GenerateProperties` to enable code generation: